 If you take a closer look at your Roomba’s caster wheel (the one in front), you’ll probably see plenty of hair wrapped around its axle, while clumps of dust are probably lodged inside the compartments that house the side wheels.

 While it’s easy to ignore a Roomba’s wheels, you should be checking on them on a regular basis; indeed, iRobot recommends giving them a look every couple of weeks.
 And if you’re noticing herky jerky movement as your Roomba sweeps your floors, you definitely want to flip your robot over and give its wheels a once-over.

-I’m about to describe how to clean the wheels of the Roomba 675, one of the most popular Roomba models.
+I’m about to describe how to clean the wheels of the Roomba 675Remove non-product link, one of the most popular Roomba models.
 You can find precise directions for your particular model on the iRobot support site, but the following steps will apply to almost all Roomba robot vacuums.

 How to clean a Roomba’s front caster wheel

 The first step is to turn your Roomba over and place it on a flat surface, preferably something soft like a towel.
 (Given how dirty your Roomba likely is, you’ll probably want to toss the towel in the wash as soon as you’re done cleaning the Roomba.)

 Next, you need to pull the caster wheel out of the Roomba.
 You won’t need any tools to perform this trick; just get a firm grip on the wheel and pull it straight out.
 With a little effort, the caster should come free, complete with its stem.

 More likely than not, there will be a substantial amount of hair wrapped around the axle.
 Rather than trying to yank it free, simply remote the wheel from its housing; once that’s done, you can easily remove the ring of hair from around the axle.